aaron777collins/MinecraftDatapackLanguage/docs/_docs/vscode-extension.md

 # VS Code Extension

-The MDL VS Code extension provides syntax highlighting, linting, and build commands for `.mdl` files.
+The MDL VS Code extension provides syntax highlighting, linting, and build commands for `.mdl` files in VS Code, Cursor, and other VS Code-based editors.

 ## Features